AHTOH2001/iTechArt_internship/reports/9 week report/README.md

 - Got rid of local storage for storing user info
 - Started working on sign up functionality
 - (In total 8 hours)

+### Tuesday 07.09

+- I have done with implementing sign up functionality in the backend, and finally merged authentication functionality pull request.
+Almost ended up with sign up card in the front end, but I should send requests to the backend through redux saga.
+(5 hours)